 Manufacturers cater for most types of driver too; from those who want a bare-bones sports car with a simple drop top to a more luxurious two-seater suited to lengthier trips at a more relaxed pace.
-The four-seat convertible has also made a resurgence for sun-loving families who want to travel in style and compare tans at the end of any trip.
+The four-seat convertible has also made a resurgence for sun-loving families or friends who want to travel in style and compare tans at the end of any trip.

 It’s worth remembering that cabriolets need a little more care and maintenance than a car with a fixed roof.
 Fabric roofs need cleaning and proofing at least once a year to retain their appearance and water resistance, and try to avoid parking under trees if you can help it.
 Check out our guide to the best soft top cleaners to buy.

 If you prefer the smooth lines of a coupe or have a fair complexion, our round-up of the best sports cars may be worth a read, while our list of the best cars with panoramic sunroofs could offer a compelling alternative.

 Few cars can put a smile on your face like a MINI, and the latest MINI Convertible has all the ingredients for success.
 Losing the roof hasn’t really altered the way it drives, so it’s still great fun thanks to a superb chassis, go-kart-style handling and brilliant engines.
 Go for the entry-level 1.5-litre MINI Cooper Convertible and it’ll be cheap to run, but just as enjoyable to drive.
 You can also choose from sporty Cooper S and John Cooper Works models are available if you want more power.